 An Indian band may buy fuel tax-exempt from a registered retailer located on a reserve or from a registered bulk dealer or propane distributor who delivers the fuel into storage tanks on a reserve.
 A valid AITE card must be presented at the time of purchase.

 Fuel purchased by an Indian band must be for use in band-owned vehicles and equipment and not for resale or export to another jurisdiction.
 Fuel purchased tax-exempt cannot be used by incorporated businesses, even if an Indian or an Indian band owns the corporation.”

 - The exemptions do not apply to status Indians living off-reserve.

 - The exemptions do not apply to Métis, Inuit, non-Status Indians.

-First Nations and their perceived advantages has been a longstanding hot button for some people.
+First Nations and their perceived advantages have been a longstanding hot button for some people.
 We hope that by providing factual information these myths and misconceptions will eventually disappear.

-*We use the term "Indian" in this article because that is the legal meaning in the federal Indian Act.
+*We use the term "Indian" in this article because that is the legal meaning of the federal Indian Act.